Bangladesh Medical Association: History

 The association traces its origins to the Pakistan Medical Association which was established in 1948.
-Following the Independence of Bangladesh, doctors in Bangladesh reorganized remnants of the Pakistan Medical Association and adopted a constitution of Bangladesh Medical Association on 14 January 1973.
+Following the independence of Bangladesh, doctors in Bangladesh reorganized remnants of the Pakistan Medical Association and adopted a constitution of Bangladesh Medical Association on 14 January 1973.

 Structure

 BMA is run by Central Council and Central executive committee.
 Officers are elected by the members of BMA for two years.
+Last election was done in 2017.

 International affiliation

 The association is a member of the Commonwealth Medical Association and the World Medical Association.
 It is affiliated with the British Medical Association.

 Branches

 BMA has 67 regional branches all over the country.
 Each branch has elected president and general secretary of their own.